Augmentation mentoplasty; Genioplasty

 Why the Procedure Is Performed

 Chin augmentation is mostly done to balance the appearance of the face by making the chin longer or bigger compared to the nose.
-The best candidates for chin augmentation are people with weak or receding chins (microgenia), but who have a normal bite.
+The best candidates for chin augmentation are people with small or receding chins (microgenia), but who have a normal bite.

 Talk with a plastic surgeon if you are considering chin augmentation.
 Keep in mind that the desired result is improvement, not perfection.